SMSF Binding Death Benefit Nomination (updates your SMSF Deed as well)

 Can SMSF provide non-lapsing binding nominations?

 I started practicing in 1988.
-At that time we did not have the answer to that question.
-We also did not know whether we needed one or two witnesses for a non-lapsing binding nomination.
+At that time, we did not know the answer to that question, and we also did not know whether we needed one or two witnesses for a non-lapsing binding nomination.

 … the governing rules of an SMSF may permit members to make death benefit nominations that are binding on the trustee, whether or not in circumstances that accord with the rules in regulation 6.17A of the SISR.